A Buckle Cake – Anyone Heard of It?

-It's a recipe that started with his Grandma Kuk, and was then revised to be healthier by his mom.
-I have revised it even further to be even healthier (oh, there's always a way!).
-I have such a sweet tooth, and I love baked goods, but if I made them with the full amount of butter and used only white flour, I would have to exercise a lot more than I do.
-It's a fun challenge to try and make a not very healthy recipe much healthier by adding whole grains or using a lower fat substitute for butter and oil.
+It’s a recipe that started with his grandmother, and was then revised to be healthier by his mom.
+I have revised it even further to be even healthier (oh, there’s always a way!).
+I have a sweet tooth, and I love baked goods, but if I made them with the full amount of sugar and used only white flour, I would be much less healthy than I am.
+It’s a fun challenge to try and make a not very healthy recipe much healthier by fermenting whole grains or using a healthier sweeteners in lower amounts.

 1/2 cup milk

 1 teaspoon salt

 1 teaspoon cinnamon

 1 tablespoon baking powder

 3 cups blackberries (or any other type of berry)